 Lace up your shoes, grab your passport, and take a lap around the world.
 For those seeking an adventure, why not combine the satisfaction of completing a marathon with the thrill of adding new X on your map?
 Destination marathons are a great way to do both.

 If you’re like us, your workout wanderlust can’t be quenched.
-So why not gallop next to a giraffe or sneak peaks of the famed Pacific Coast Highway while gunning for the finish line?
+So go ahead — gallop next to a giraffe or sneak peaks of the famed Pacific Coast Highway while gunning for the finish line.
 And seriously, if running the Great Wall of China doesn’t get your blood flowing, we don’t know what will!

 Whether a domestic journey or an international voyage, these races are worthy of the travel.
 Go ahead — book that flight and make these destinations your own personal stomping grounds.

 Who wouldn’t want to run alongside a lion in South Africa?
 Not only will it feel surreal and magical (pretty much like The Lion King), it will likely cut down your overall time… especially if the lion is behind you.
 The Big Five Marathon is run in the South Africa’s natural savanna, so don’t be startled if a rhino is meandering near a water station.
-Just snap a pic and carry on to the route.
-Inclines and rough terrain will keep runners challenged and focused while the surroundings will keep your jaw perpetually dropped — marathon meets safari in this unforgettable experience.
-Fitt tip: This is usually booked out a year in advance, so sign up sooner rather than later.
+Just snap a pic and carry on.
+Inclines and rough terrain will keep you challenged and focused while the surroundings will keep your jaw perpetually dropped — marathon meets safari in this unforgettable experience.
+Fitt Tip: this is usually booked out a year in advance, so sign up sooner rather than later.

 Climbing this marathon is an overload of greatness.
 And we do mean climbing.
 The 5,164 worn-down steps symbolize the historical influence of the winding wall, and you’ll come to hate them.
 Known as one the most challenging marathons in the world, the wall will not disappoint adventurers looking for an extreme task.
 When you’re done sweating your butt off and burning up your calves, explore the traditional wonders of Beijing.
 You may want to catch up your depleted calorie intake with Hangzhou delicacies (like fried insects); you’ve earned it, champ!